Complete Deterministic Dynamics and Spectral Decomposition of the Linear Ensemble Kalman Inversion: Introduction

 Related to the ensemble Kalman inversion is the Bayesian approach of solving the inverse problem $Au=y$ by computing the Maximum A Posteriori (MAP) estimator

 where the prior $u \sim \mathcal{N}(m_0,C_0)$ plays the role of a Tikhonov-type regularization.
 Using the optimality conditions of \labelcref{eq:MAP}, one can explicitly compute the MAP estimator as

 Here $t>0$ is a free parameter which is usually set to $1$.
 The MAP estimator has some heuristic relations to the discrete ensemble Kalman inversion \labelcref{eq:enk_it}.
 In the light of \labelcref{eq:enk_it_means_optim} it is obvious that the MAP estimator can be seen as one-step explicit Euler discretization of ordinary differential equation \labelcref{eq:ODE_mean} which drives the sample means $t\mapsto m(t)$ of the time-continuous ensemble Kalman inversion \labelcref{eq:enkf_stoch}.
-In particular, if one performs one iteration of \labelcref{eq:enk_it} with $\tau=1$ and $\Sigma=0$, then the sample mean coincides with $u_\mathrm{MAP}$ for $t=1$, \emph{even in the deterministic case}.
+In particular, if one performs one iteration of \labelcref{eq:enk_it} with $\tau=1$ and $\Sigma=0$, then the sample mean coincides with $u_\mathrm{MAP}$ for $t=1$. {This can be seen by comparing \labelcref{eq:MAP_sol} for $t=1$ and the sample mean of \labelcref{eq:enk_it} for $\tau=1$ and $\Sigma=0$ (i.e., unperturbed observation) side by side.
+This is under the condition that the initial ensemble $\{u_0^j\}_{j=1}^J$ has the same statistical properties (sample mean and covariance) as the Bayesian prior $\mu_0$.
+This is interesting in light of the fact that this property is violated for the multi-step case (i.e., $\tau\neq 1$), and also its continuous limit given by \labelcref{eq:enkf_stoch}, both in the stochastic case as well as for naive EKI ($\Sigma = 0$).}

 One might hope that a similar property is true for the ensemble mean $\mean(t)$, governed by \labelcref{eq:ODE_cov,eq:ODE_mean}.
 This is unfortunately not the case for general $\alpha>0$, as can be seen from the explicit solution \labelcref{eq:sol_cov,eq:sol_mean}, which we derive.
 It can be seen that, with the only exception of $\alpha=1$, there is no time $t\geq 0$ such that $\cov(t)$ and $\mean(t)$ constitute the mean and covariance of the posterior, not even in the linear Gaussian setting.
 The fundamental problem here is that one-step time discretizations are generally not exact.
 For readers interested in this issue we refer to \cite{burger2016spectral,bungert2019nonlinear}, where it was classified when one-step time discretizations and gradient flows of one-homogeneous functionals coincide.